Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

-The $\CorpusStack$ corpus consists of 567 posts from 189 users crawled from the question-and-answer (Q$\,$\&$\,$A) network \e{Stack Exchange}\footnote{\url{https://stackexchange.com}} in 2019.
+The $\CorpusStack$ corpus consists of 567 posts from 189 users crawled from the question-and-answer (Q$\,$\&$\,$A) network \e{Stack Exchange} \parencite{StackExchangeDataset:2019} in 2019.
 The network comprises 173 Q$\,$\&$\,$A communities, with each community focusing on a specific topic (\eg linguistics, computer science, philosophy, etc.).
 For the compilation of $\CorpusStack$, which represents a \textbf{cross-topic} corpus, we collected questions and answers from users who were simultaneously active in the two thematically different communities \e{Cross Validated} ($\mathcal{S}_1$) and \e{Academia} ($\mathcal{S}_2$).
 The verification cases were constructed as follows.
 Each verification case consists of exactly two documents, a known and an unknown document $\DA$ and $\Dunk$.
 Within the \classYdash{cases}, $\DA$ and $\Dunk$ were taken from $\mathcal{S}_1$ and $\mathcal{S}_2$ respectively, while within the \classNdash{cases} $\DA$ and $\Dunk$ were taken from the same community $\mathcal{S}_1$.
-Due to the cross-topic nature of this corpus, \AV methods that utilize topic-based features are more likely to provide inverse predictions (\ie \classNdash{cases} are more likely to be classified as \classY and vice versa) while \AV methods that use topic-agnostic features behave more robustly.
-Another challenge of $\CorpusStack$ is that the corpus \textbf{is very unbalanced with respect to the length of the documents}, with lengths between 3014 and 20476 characters.
-To avoid stylistic distortions from the outset, we only used the original posts of the respective authors for all texts in $\CorpusStack$, while subsequent edits by third parties (for the purpose of spelling or stylistic improvement) were excluded\footnote{\e{Stack Exchange} provides metadata to show exactly which parts of the text have been edited, and also allows the original unedited post to be retrieved.}.
-In addition, we replaced equations/formulas, numerical values (\eg percentages and currency values), dates, references and URLs with appropriate placeholders.
-The reason why we did not omit the affected sentences and instead opted for this approach was that we wanted to keep as much text content per author as possible to ensure a sufficient number of authors.
+Due to the cross-topic nature of this corpus, \AV methods that make use of topic-affected features are more likely to provide inverse predictions (\ie \classNdash{cases} are more likely to be classified as \classY and vice versa) while \AV methods that use topic-agnostic features behave more robustly.
+Another challenge of $\CorpusStack$ is that the corpus \textbf{is highly unbalanced in terms of document length}, with lengths between 3,014 and 20,476 characters.
+To avoid stylistic distortions from the outset, we only used the original posts of the respective authors for all texts in $\CorpusStack$, while subsequent edits by third parties (for the purpose of spelling or stylistic improvement) were excluded (\e{Stack Exchange} provides metadata to show exactly which parts of the text have been edited, and also allows the original unedited post to be retrieved).
+In addition, we replaced equations, numerical values (\eg percentages and currency amounts), dates, references and URLs with appropriate placeholders.
+Rather than discarding the affected sentences, we applied this approach to preserve as much text per author as possible and thereby ensure a sufficient number of authors.